Propane vs. Natural Gas vs. Heating Oil: Northumberland Home Heating Fuel Comparison

 Northumberland County Homeowner’s Guide to Selecting an Oil Company

-For Northumberland residences heating with heating oil, selecting which of the 9 heating oil companies that serve Northumberland is an important decision.
+For Northumberland homes heating with oil, selecting which of the 9 heating oil companies that serve Northumberland can drastically impact the cost of home heating.

-Full Service Oil Companies: Homeowners who prefer a “set-it-and-forget-it” heating system choose one of the 0 “full-service” oil companies that serve Northumberland.
-Full service companies such as or offer homeowners annual contracts which consist of a combined package of both automatic fuel oil delivery and furnace repair.
-With an automatic oil delivery contract, the company tracks your home’s heating oil consumption and makes deliveries when your tank is running low.
-The family does not need to monitor the level of the oil tank or place individual orders.
+Full Service Oil Companies: Homeowners who prefer a “set-it-and-forget-it” heating system select one of the 0 “full-service” oil companies that serve Northumberland.
+Full service companies such as or offer households annual contracts which consist of a combined package of both automatic oil delivery and furnace repair.
+With an automatic heating oil delivery contract, the company tracks your home’s oil consumption and makes deliveries when your tank is running low.
+The client does not need to monitor the level of the oil tank or place individual orders.

-Discount Oil Companies: Also known by the names “COD Fuel” or “Cash Heating Oil” companies, discount oil companies are for homeowners who are budget-conscious.
-With discount oil companies, in exchange for lower prices, you monitor the fuel oil level in your tank, and you place an oil order either when the level runs low or just before a major snowstorm.
+Discount Oil Companies: also referred to as “COD Fuel” or “Cash Heating Oil” companies, discount oil companies are for families who are budget-conscious.
+With discount oil companies, in exchange for lower prices, you monitor the oil level in your tank, and you place an oil order when the oil gauge dips below a quarter tank.
 Examples of 2 Northumberland cash heating oil companies serving Northumberland include Lisi Oil Co and Millers Gas & Oil Service Inc.

-Northumberland Number Two Heating Oil Company Fast Facts: Number two heating oil Companies Serving Northumberland: 9 companies .
+Northumberland Number Two Heating Oil Company Statistics: Heating oil Companies Serving Northumberland: 9 companies .

-Average Number of Northumberland Households Served per Number Two Heating Oil company : 73717
+Average Number of Northumberland Homes Served per Number Two Heating Oil company : 73717

 Northumberland Heating Oil Delivery Overview

-663,450 households in Northumberland heat their homes with heating oil.
+663,450 households in Northumberland heat their homes with oil.
 This makes oil delivery essential, especially when Northumberland temperatures drop as low as 23.2° F each winter.
-12.3% of Northumberland households are reliant on heating oil delivery each winter.
+12.3% of Northumberland homes depend on number two heating oil delivery each winter.

 6.1% of Northumberland County Households Rely On Heating Oil Delivery Each Winter